uoracs/talapas2-knowledge-base/index.md

 Struggling to navigate Talapas or have questions about services we offer?

-Submit a request at the [Service Desk](https://hpcrcf.atlassian.net/servicedesk/customer/portal/1).
+* Submit a request at the [Service Desk](https://hpcrcf.atlassian.net/servicedesk/customer/portal/1).

+In addtion to our Service Desk, RACS is now offering office hours to provide in-person support to users regarding software and workflow questions/issues!

+2025 Spring Term Office Hours:

+* Where: Dream Lab room 122C in the Knight Library
+* When: Every Wednesday 10am-12pm

 ## More Resources